Azure/terraform-azurerm-caf-enterprise-scale/README.md

 > 2. This module has a single mandatory variable `root_parent_id` which is used to set the parent ID to use as the root for deployment.
 All other variables are optional but can be used to customise your deployment.
 >
 > 3. If using the `azurerm_subscription` data source to provide a `tenant_id` value from the current context for `root_parent_id`, you are likely to get a warning that Terraform cannot determine the number of resources to create during the `plan` stage.
 To avoid the need to use `terraform apply -target=resource` or putting such values in source code, we recommend providing the `root_parent_id` value explicitly via the command-line using `-var 'root_parent_id={{ tenant_id }}'` or your preferred method of injecting variable values at runtime.
+>
+> 4. As of version `0.0.8` this module now supports the creation of Role Assignments for any valid Policy Assignment deployed using the module.
+This feature enumerates the appropriate role(s) needed by the assigned Policy Definition or Policy Set Definition and creates the necessary Role Assignments for the auto-generated Managed Identity at the same scope as the Policy Assignment.
+This capability provides feature parity with the Azure Portal experience when creating Policy Assignments using the `DeployIfNotExists` or `Modify` effects.
+If the Policy Assignment needs to interact with resources not under the same scope as the Policy Assignment, you will need to create additional Role Assignments at the appropriate scope.

 ### Simple Example